-Students who used Tune Into Reading have consistently outperformed non-TiR users on the reading portion of the FCAT over a 3-year period.
-Over 1,000 students have now participated in controlled studies using the high stakes FCAT assessment.
-These results are both unvarying and unique.
+Students who used a non-standard reading intervention (Tune In to Reading) have consistently outperformed non-TiR users on the reading portion of the FCAT over a 5-year period.
+Over 1,400 students have now participated in studies using the high stakes FCAT assessment.
+These results are consistent over the 5-year period and appear to be unique.

-From 2005 to 2008 students from three school districts representing nine different schools and four different grade levels (4th, 5th, 8th, and 11th) achieved Developmental Scale Score gains that demonstrate striking improvement for students using TiR.
-While teachers and other curriculum have certainly contributed to struggling readers' gains, over three years and nine sites the TiR pattern of improvement is difficult to ignore as the primary source of reading improvement.
+From 2005 to 2010 students from four school districts representing ten different schools and six different grade levels (4th, 5th, 8th, 9th, 10th and 11th) achieved Developmental Scale Score gains that demonstrated striking improvement for students using TiR.
+While teachers and other curriculum have contributed to the gains we found with this group of struggling readers, having these results over five years and at ten different sites strongly support the use of TiR as the primary source of reading improvement.

-These dramatic and consistent results are extremely encouraging news for our struggling readers and the educators who work with them.
+These dramatic and consistent results give encouraging news to the educators who work with struggling readers.